ivanitlearning/AWS-Associate-Courses/README.md

 - Splitting an instance over different AZs
   - Adds reliability consideration between the AZs
-  - Adds a cost to move the data between AZs
+  - Adds a cost to transfer data between AZs

 #### 1.10.3.1.
-Reasons EC2 Database might make sense
+Reasons running DB on EC2 might make sense

 - Need access to the OS of the Database.
   - You should question if a client requests this, it rarely is needed.
 - Advanced DB Option tuning (DBROOT)
   - AWS provides options to tune many of these parameters anyways.
-  - Can be a vendor that is asking for this.
+  - Could be the DBMS vendor asking for this.
 - DB or DB version that AWS doesn't provide.
 - You might need a specific version of an OS and DB that AWS doesn't provide.